seansoreilly/newsletter-generator/instructions.md

 ### 1. News Article Collection

-- Use NewsAPI to gather articles for each category
+- Use Google News RSS feeds to gather articles for each category
 - Each article will be stored in JSON format with the following structure:

 ```json